HomeBlog

 Salt and Fuessel vs Intelligent Resourcing: Why Performance Marketing and Signal-Led Growth Are Not the Same

 Performance marketing stops when the budget stops.
-Salt and Fuessel vs Intelligent Resourcing: which model builds pipeline that compounds.
+Salt & Fuessel vs Intelligent Resourcing: which model builds pipeline that compounds and reaches accounts in the buying window.

 Performance marketing produces results while the budget runs.
-Signal-Led Growth produces a system that compounds after the engagement ends.
+Signal-Led Growth produces a system that compounds as the engagement matures.
 These are distinct architectures with different outputs, and if you are evaluating them as alternative budget lines for the same pipeline problem, you are comparing the wrong things and will end up buying the wrong one for your actual situation.

 Salt & Fuessel's performance marketing model delivers measurable results.
 Return on Ad Spend (ROAS) is auditable and the Cost Per Lead is (CPL) trackable.
 For founders who need to move pipeline quickly with budget available, performance marketing produces a number they can take to a board meeting.
 Intelligent Resourcing installs a Signal-Led Growth system that identifies accounts in a buying window and triggers AEO-informed outreach, so pipeline is connected to intent rather than ad spend and continuously compounds during the engagement.